 Chancellor’s Chair for Research Excellence

-An award-winning author and frequent media commentator, Kendra Coulter’s scholarship focuses on how to improve jobs and work-lives, as part of fostering solidaristic and sustainable multispecies societies.
-She is recognized globally as a path-making analyst of labour involving animals and is an expert on human-horse work, cultures, and politics.
-Her latest SSHRC-funded research focuses on how to conceptualize, expand, and create what she calls humane jobs: jobs that benefit both people and animals.
-Considered Canada’s foremost academic expert on retail work and workers, Dr. Coulter has studied gendered and intersectional strategies for improving work in the sector, public policy, and political labour.
+An award-winning author and frequent media commentator, Kendra Coulter’s scholarship focuses on how to improve jobs and work-lives, and create more sustainable and equitable organizations and societies.
+She is recognized globally as a leading analyst of labour involving animals and is an expert on animal protection work and policy, animals and care work, and horse-human relations and wellbeing.
+She is known for developing the concept of humane jobs: jobs that benefit both people and animals.

 - (2016) Animals, Work, and the Promise of Interspecies Solidarity.
 New York: Palgrave Macmillan.

 - (2014) Revolutionizing Retail: Workers, Political Action, and Social Change.
 New York: Palgrave Macmillan.
 Winner of the Canadian Association for Work and Labour Studies Book Prize, 2015.